AleVq/FeedForwardNeuralNetwork/README.md

 In k-fold cross validation, the dataset is divided in *k* folds, one of which is the test set, where as all the other are the training set.

 ## Runs
 In the training phase, we present the net one example taken randomly from the training test.
-This example is feed-fowarded in the net, after getting the result, the error is computed and backpropagated and the weights are updated accordingly.
+This example is feed-fowarded into the net, after getting the result, the error is computed and backpropagated and the weights are updated accordingly.
 We call this process a *run*.
 The learning process requires many runs, in the order of magnitude of 10^4.